 Junior Year Fall Term

-Assess your competitiveness with schools you are interested in through the LSAC's admission profile grid.
-Work on your GPA.
+- Assess your competitiveness with schools you are interested in through the LSAC's admission profile grid.
+Continue to focus on your GPA.

 Junior Year Winter Term